/

 Standout programs

-PENT Indigenous Teacher Education: This combined bachelor of arts and bachelor of education degree offers an internship as an educational assistant in community schools and on-campus courses.
+PENT Indigenous Teacher Education: This combined bachelor of arts and bachelor of education degree offers an internship as an educational assistant in community schools as well as on-campus courses.

 Applied Disaster and Emergency Studies: This program combines liberal arts with physical and social science perspectives on disasters.
 Students prepare to tackle all aspects of emergency management.